StuxieDev/Hub.Mstdn.Social/coc.md

 * A free speech zone. mstdn.social is a community with specific — and high — standards of behaviour.
 If you would like to exercise your full free speech rights, you can do so **somewhere else**; while on mstdn.social, you should agree to follow the community rules set out in this CoC.
 * An advocacy space.
 There are many important, controversial and political issues; and advocating for what you believe is important.
 However, mstdn.social is not the place for that advocacy.
 Even correct views can violate our CoC.

-## Public Toots

-Public Toots are those that are posted to the public timelines.
-This means that anyone on mstdn.social can see your Toot on the local timeline and anyone on the Internet can see your Toot via the [see what's happening](https://mstdn.social/public) page.
-This also means that your Toot will be visible to any instances that mstdn.social federates with, via the federated timeline.

-## Non-Public Toots

-At mstdn.social, we consider a non-public Toot to be Toots that are not posted to the public timelines.
-These include Toots that are posted with the following privacy settings:

-* **Unlisted** - Not posted to public timelines, but viewable if someone visits your profile.
-* **Follower-only** - Only viewable by a user who follows you.
-* **Direct** - Only viewable to users who are @ mentioned in a Toot.

-Users who follow you have consciously opted in to what you have to say.
-By using *Follower-only* you are talking direct to those people, and not the wider fediverse.
-People who follow you are more likely to understand the context and tone of what you're trying to say.

-**Always use a CW where appropriate, even for *Follower-only* and *Direct* Toots.**

-## Rules for All Toots

-All toots (public and private) should abide by the following rules:

-* Do not use slurs or racist, sexist, homophobic, transphobic, ableist or otherwise discriminatory or hateful jokes or language or promote white supremacy, anti-Semitism, transphobia or other hateful ideologies.
-* Do not harass anyone, participate in group harassment of anyone, or otherwise engage in personal attacks.
-Posting or threatening to post other people’s personally identifying information ("doxing") constitutes harassment.
-* Do not be intentionally antagonistic.
-A post or reply designed to provoke a confrontation is not acceptable.
-* Do not post adult content, including pictures containing nudity, or unwelcome sexual attention (including sexualized comments or jokes).
-* Do not post spam.
-Toots that are nothing other than a link and/or contain an inordinate number of hashtags constitute spam, as does any overly commercial self-promotion.
-(It is fine, however, to toot about your own projects and share what you are excited to be working on — just keep the toot itself interesting).
-* Do not use automated tools to toot without participating in the community.
-It is fine to post with an automated tool (e.g., a Twitter cross-poster) so long as you are an active member of the mstdn.social community and respond to replies you receive here.
-However, unmonitored accounts that post automatically are not acceptable.
-* Do not ["shitpost"](https://en.wikipedia.org/wiki/Shitposting) - while humorous posts are allowed, and actually encouraged, there is no place for "shitposting" on mstdn.social.

-## Additional Rules for Public Toots

-Public toots should follow the above rules and should also abide by the following additional rules:

-* Do not post about inflammatory, controversial subjects without a Content Warning.
-Ideally, you would not post about inflammatory subjects at all on the public timeline.
-However, it may be acceptable to do so in some cases, but it is never acceptable to post inflammatory toots without hiding the content behind an appropriate Content Warning.
-* Do not engage in name calling, [ad hominem](https://www.urbandictionary.com/define.php?term=Ad%20hominem) attacks, or any other uncivil behaviour; criticize ideas, never people.
-* Do not tone police.
-Other toots may violate the standards of civility we set on mstdn.social, but you should not criticize users for their tone.
-If the user is a member of the mstdn.social community, you should report them; if not, you should feel free to block them.
-In neither case should you criticize their tone.
-* Do not debate moderation actions in public toots.
-If you disagree with how a moderator enforced this CoC you may direct-message the moderation team or email [hello@mstdn.social](mailto:hello@mstdn.social).
-Additionally, if you support mstdn.social financially, you can raise the issue in the Patron Chat.

-Always remember that your public toots are read not only by our *existing* community members (who may have the context to know what you mean) but by potential future community members as well.
-Strive to keep the local timeline representative of the inclusive, friendly community we want to build.

 ## Reporting Violations